Hampton, Virginia: Post-colonial history

-To the northwest of Fort Monroe, the Town of Hampton had the misfortune to be attacked during the American Revolutionary War and burned down during the War of 1812 and the American Civil War.
+To the northwest of Fort Monroe, the Town of Hampton had the misfortune to be attacked during the American Revolutionary War and burned down during the British invasion of 1813 and the American Civil War.
 From the ruins of Hampton left by evacuating Confederates in 1861, "Contraband" slaves (formerly owned by Confederates and under a degree of Union protection) built the Grand Contraband Camp, the first self-contained African American community in the United States.
 A number of modern-day Hampton streets retain their names from that community.
 The large number of contraband slaves who sought the refuge of Fort Monroe and the Grand Contraband Camp led to educational efforts which eventually included establishment of Hampton University, site of the famous Emancipation Oak.

 The original site of the Native American's Kecoughtan Settlement was near the present site of a Hampton Roads Transit facility.
 To the south of present-day Hampton, a small unrelated incorporated town also named Kecoughtan many years later and also located in Elizabeth City County was annexed by the city of Newport News in 1927.
 It is now part of that city's East End.

 Hampton was incorporated as a city in 1849.
 On March 30, 1908, Hampton was separated from Elizabeth City County and became an independent city.
 However, it remained the county seat and continued to share many services with the county.
 On July 1, 1952, following approval of voters of each locality by referendum, the city of Hampton, the incorporated town of Phoebus and Elizabeth City County merged into the independent city of Hampton.
 It was the first of a series of political consolidations in the Hampton Roads region during the third quarter of the 20th century.